-8. Additional Information
+7. Additional Information

 Provide additional information about your project.
-Examples include collaboration with other partners or how this project fits into a larger effort.
+If the Project is part of a larger program or planting effort, include one sentence with more information.
+Examples include collaboration with other partners or how this project fits into a regional initiative.